 Hawaiian guava cake is a classic Hawaiian dessert.
-It was original creation is from the Dee Lite Bakery in Honolulu.
+It was an original creation from the Dee Lite Bakery in Honolulu.
 Today, I am sharing an easy at home version that begins with a cake mix.

 This recipe starts with a strawberry cake mix.
 It already has a nice pink color and the light strawberry flavor pairs well with the guava.
 You can always use a white cake mix instead and use some food coloring to get the pink color if you want it.